femme sans probleme de fuite urinaire à la ménopause grâce à un périnée tonique

 “Yes, ladies, you will have urinary leaks, and this will continue for the rest of your life”.

 For decades, we have been told that Incontience at menopause is something we just have to live with and use their ‘ pads’ to keep ourselves dry.
-Well, now we know that is indeed FALSEE!
+Well, now we know that is indeed FALSE!
 There are solutions that fix the problem within a few weeks.

 How do I treat incontinence after 50 years of age?